sunmoumou1/torch_dct_expand_to_rectangle/README.md

 # Principle of `torch.fft.irfft`

-The core of `torch.fft.irfft` is the Inverse Discrete Fourier Transform (IDFT), which converts a frequency-domain complex sequence back into a time-domain real sequence.
 To understand the function's principle, we start with the standard inverse Fourier transform formula and utilize frequency-domain conjugate symmetry.

 The standard inverse discrete Fourier transform formula is: